Sandy beaches, waves, (some) palm trees and cold water surfing. Welcome to Canada’s surf capital.

 It’s a powerful current of water moving away from shore, and can sweep even the strongest of swimmers out to sea.
 Your surf instructor will point them out to you and you’ll want to learn to identify them.
 Learn more about rip currents with local ocean safety initiative, Coast Smart.

 How long is a surf or SUP lesson?

 Surf lessons are generally three hours long.
 This includes theory, which usually takes place on the beach of choice, and putting that knowledge into action in the water.
 Group lessons typically maintain a ratio of one instructor to five students.
 Every surf school also offers private lessons.
-A SUP lesson and tour usually lasts two hours, and can take place either on MacKenzie Beach or our calm inlet waters.
+A SUP lesson and tour usually lasts two hours, and can take place either on MacKenzie Beach or calm inlet waters.

 First, a safety briefing:

-All beaches in our Pacific Rim region are unsupervised, with no lifeguards on duty.
+All beaches in the Pacific Rim region are unsupervised, with no lifeguards on duty.
 To get expert recommendations for the best beach to surf with today’s conditions, consult a Tofino surf shop, check out some beach cams and do your surf check at the beach.

 It’s described by Outside Magazine as having one of the best beginner breaks in North America and this is where you’ll see most beginner surf lessons take place.
 The beach is viewed in three different sections: North, South and Middle.

 North Chesterman Beach faces roughly west.
 Surf here is best when the swell direction is west or northwest and the wind direction is southeast.

 Middle Chesterman Beach can be accessed where Lynn Road meets Chesterman Beach Road and curves.
 A path will lead you to the beach, where you’ll be facing a tombolo (or sandspit) that goes to Frank Island.
 From this vantage point, you’ll be able to see the conditions on both North and South Chesterman.